TL;DR

 To reduce incentive risk, companies are implementing:

-A healthy compensation system should amplify value-creating behavior while minimizing conduct risk.
+A healthy compensation system amplifies value-creating behavior while limiting conduct risk.

 3. Global Sales Compensation Governance